How does color vision occur? How do we perceive colors with our eyes?

 Physics professor Young obtained white light by falling one of each of the six colors of the spectrum onto each other on a screen.

 Later, in his experiments with colored lamps, he showed that the six colors of the spectrum could be reduced to three basic colors in the same spectrum with the elimination methods he applied.
-He found that only red, green, and dark blue colors could produce white light.

 Primary (main) light colors: red, green, dark blue.